Can I get the updated COVID vaccine for free?

-(WJW) – A newly formulated COVID-19 vaccine should be available at pharmacies and doctor offices this week, but how much will it cost?
+(WJW) – A newly formulated COVID-19 vaccine should be available at pharmacies and doctor’s offices this week, but how much will it cost?

 The list price of a dose of each shot is $120 to $130, according to the manufacturers, but you may not end up paying that.